sarahc-dev/CV/README.md

 - Completed the Makers emotional intelligence program - including training in empathy, feedback and communication.

 #### CashMoney Uk - Birmingham, Uk (December 2022 - current)

+- I am currently the sole developer working with a small team on a redesign of their existing website (going live in a few weeks).
+- Using Next.js, TypeScript, Tailwind CSS, HeadlessUi, React Hook Form and Netlify to create a fast, responsive website with dynamic forms to better enable them to get leads with the exact information they require.

 #### Momenta/Big 4 Consultancy Firm - Crawley, Uk (May 2019 - November 2019)
 _QC/Process Analyst_